 I started this blog in November 2011 for a few reasons.
 The main reason was that I felt like there was a void in online resources/blogs about the Logan Square area.
-“Hyperlocal” blogs as journalism/marketing folks call them, are blogs that focus on a very niche readership, generally a specific neighborhood or region of a city.
 Cities like NYC and DC have had hyperlocal blogs for several years, and many of the blogs had developed loyal readerships and generated enough advertising dollars to make them a full time venture for their editors.
 Chicago had Gapers Block, the Chicago Reader and a few other alt-zine-style blogs/websites, but neighborhood oriented sites were still fairly new and the good ones that did exist (the Brown Line Media blogs, and Uptown Update) were mostly dedicated to neighborhoods on the northside.
 Other small neighborhood blogs were beginning to pop up left and right, and in a virtual land grab I decided that I would like to try to be the Logan Square guy.

 photo by Flickr user blastcap